magento/devdocs/src/contributor-guide/pull-request-tests.md

 Click on the "Details" link to see the results summary and links to corresponding Allure reports.

-## Related pull requests {#related-pull-requests}
+## Related pull requests

-When the contribution requires changes to more than one repository merged simultaneously, such pull requests should be linked using "Related Pull Requests" description section.
+When a contribution requires changes to more than one repository merged simultaneously, such pull requests should be linked using the "Related Pull Requests" description section.

 The related pull requests should be specified in the pull request description in the following format: